Confidence Scores Explained

 What changes a score

 Confidence rises when the image is sharp, the subject is visible, and the surrounding context makes the finding easier to interpret.
-It falls when the scene is cropped, cluttered, poorly lit, or missing critical details.
+It falls when the scene is cropped, cluttered, poorly lit, compressed, or missing critical details.
+Scores can also fall when several explanations fit the same visual pattern.

 How to use scores well

 The safest habit is to review the confidence score together with the annotated overlay and the written deduction.
-If all three line up cleanly, the finding is easier to trust.
-If they feel mismatched, take more photos or review manually.
+If all three line up cleanly, the finding is easier to use as a working note.
+If they feel mismatched, take more photos, check the original frame, or review manually.

-High confidence can help you move faster.
+High confidence can help you move faster through ordinary findings.
 Lower confidence often tells you exactly where more evidence would help.
+In a web-first workflow, use the larger screen to inspect the overlay region and decide whether the score feels consistent with the visible support.

 Why low confidence can still be useful